evoffer/electric-liftgate-firmware/README.md

 ## Software Update
 ### Step 1 - Preparing Memory Card
-Prepare a microSD with 32GB or below capacity.
+Prepare a microSD (32GB or below capacity is preferred).
 Make sure it is in FAT32 format.

 ### Step 2 - Getting the Update File